Sarah Lehrer-Graiwer: You are 97 now, do you feel like you’ve been the same person your whole life or do you feel like you’ve changed a lot?

 Sarah Lehrer–Graiwer is an art writer and curator based in Los Angeles, where she teaches at Otis College of Art and Design, publishes Pep Talk, and runs the experimental art venue The Finley Gallery.
 Her writing has appeared in such publications as Artforum, ArtReview, Art in America, Artonpaper, ArtSlant, Mousse, and exhibition catalogs.

 Ryan Good is an artist and curator based in Los Angeles.
 He is Luchita Hurtado’s Studio Director, and his recent solo exhibitions include a presentation at Parapet Real Humans, St. Louis, in 2016.
 In 2015, Good curated the exhibition ‘Shatter Special’ of Lee Mullican’s work at Equitable Vitrines, Los Angeles.
 He is also the author of the forthcoming book ‘Sounds Good, 1,000 Ideas by Ryan Good,’ published by Onestar Press, Paris

 ‘Luchita Hurtado.
-The Dark Years’ is on view at Hauser & Wirth New York, 69th Street through 6 April 2019.
+Just Down the Street’ is on view at Hauser & Wirth Zürich through 23 May 2020.